HamzaZulfiqar312/LearnGit/README.md

-I am learnign git conflicts in main file changed added more text.
+in main, I am learnign git conflicts in main file changed added more text.